Listeye dön

 Lock Sensitive Snapshots

-Cloud Sync Snapshots
+Sync Snapshots to the Cloud

-Migrating from Other Extensions
+How to Import Data from Other Tab Extensions

 If you previously used other Chrome tab management extensions, you can import your data: